-You may wish to hold a party or gathering in your hall.
-This can impact on your fellow residents and hall community.
-In order to minimise disruption parties and gatherings may only be held at weekends and must end by midnight.
-There are also restrictions on parties in the summer term since exams can be timetabled at weekends.
-Written permission must be obtained from a member of the Residential Life Team and someone needs to be responsible for visitors and clearing up after.
+From the 17th May 2021 you may then wish to hold a party or gathering.
+Having a party or gathering isn't about the number of people involved but about the impact that groups of people are having on others in the living in residential halls.
+These events can detrimentally impact on your fellow residents and hall community.
+In order to minimise disruption, parties and gatherings may only be held at weekends and must end by midnight.
+There are also restrictions on parties and gatherings in the summer term since exams can be timetabled at weekends and students may be undertaking vital coursework and writing-up.

 The use of electronic cigarettes is prohibited wherever smoking is prohibited.
 Cigarette waste should be disposed of properly and considerately in a safe manner.

 Students found smoking in or near residences will be fined.

 From Monday 17th May 2021 - unless your household group is in self-isolation - you may have visitors or guests in residential halls.
 Since it is the summer exam and writing-up period there are some restrictions to ensure that residences provides a suitable environment for academic study.

 Guests and visitors include friends, other students, family, etc. Anyone you have invited to come into residential halls: